 Simple answer, yes.

-These are the most common ways to find, use, and enjoy the benefits of CBD.
+These are the most common ways to find, use, and enjoy the beneficial effects of CBD.

 Smoking CBD is generally done in two ways, by smoking an oil or by smoking the flower.

-CBD oils are smoked through vape pens where the oil is pulled over a heated coil and vaporizes.
+CBD oils are smoked through vape pens or similar vaping products where the oil is pulled over a heated coil and vaporizes.

 CBD distillates, a flavorless odorless form of concentrate gathered through a heating process known as distilling, allows CBD to be added to any carrier oil without changing its main flavors.
-This means you can get fruity or savory vape flavors packed with CBD.
+This means you can get fruity or savory CBD vape flavors.

-CBD flower or hemp flower is a form of smoking the flowering buds of the cannabis plant.
+Smoking CBD flowers or hemp flowers is essentially smoking the flowering buds of the cannabis plant.
 This natural leafy nature allows CBD flowers to remain an ideal choice for tobacco and marijuana smokers as a form of quitting.

 Hemp also remains a great source to quit, or to use in place of marijuana.
 Since both originate from the same plant, you can expect similar tastes and smells.
 It’s an ideal choice when you want the benefits of CBD without the high, but a similar experience and ritual to smoking.
 Some consumers even prefer hemp for their parties to help them feel better and less physically worn.